Families injured in coach crash in France

 Posted: July 24, 2015

-Posted in: Car Accidents Public Transport Road Traffic Accidents
+Posted in: Accidents and Sickness Abroad Arm Injury Bus Accidents Hand Injuries Public Transport Road Traffic Accidents Shoulder Injuries

 It was heard that the coach swerved off the road and overturned whilst carrying 32 British passengers.
 42-year-old Sarah Rothwell-Bowness and her husband Allan (44) had been on holiday with their three children when the crash happened at 8:30am on 4 January.
 Mrs Rothwell-Bowness suffered a fracture to her right wrist and hand, which required emergency surgery in France, and psychological injuries.
 Doctors have told her that she may never recover full movement in her arm.